cameri/nostream/CLI.md

 TUI behavior highlights:
 - Each submenu includes an explicit `Back` option, so you can return without using signal keys.
 - Start menu prompts for Tor/I2P/Debug, optional custom port, and final confirmation.
-- Configure menu reads categories from the active settings schema.
+- Configure menu offers guided editing for common categories such as payments, network, and limits.
+- Advanced dot-path get/set remains available for full settings access.
 - Manage menu asks for import/export format and file paths.
 - Dev menu displays explicit destructive warnings before DB reset/clean and Docker clean.